A is for Atlantic

 F is for fynbos

 The Cape Floral Region is one of the world’s richest plant zones, with over 70% of our flora growing nowhere else on earth!
-It has three times the number of plant species than the Amazon Rainforest.
+It has three times as many plant species as the Amazon Rainforest.
 Anywhere you go in Cape Town, you’re bound to see the indigenous fynbos, with its distinctive shrubs and blooms.

 G is for gardens